Estimated read time: 6 minutes

 What are virtual backgrounds?

 A virtual background is basically a picture inserted behind you on a Zoom call.
 It blocks out what is actually behind you.
 Like a messy office, a boring printer or something like that.

 You can add a virtual background in a variety of ways:

 - Use one of the ones Zoom has in its library

 - Download one of the images offered by brands

 I also have used virtual backgrounds to promote a project or a book.
 But keep in mind that you can overdo it as well.
 Here’s an example of my latest book publishing in March 2021 and I would say it looks a little overkill.

 What size should the virtual background image be?

-Zoom advices that it should be 16×9, but I only use an iPhone and iPad for my calls so this didn’t work for me.
+Zoom advices that it should be 16×9, but when I use an iPhone and iPad for my calls this didn’t work for me.
 16×9 (with a minimum of 1920×1080 pixels) should work if you are on a laptop.
 On an iPad keep trying.